fergarrui/custom-bytecode-analyzer/README.md

 # custom-bytecode-analyzer

 Java bytecode analyzer customizable via JSON rules.
-It is a command-line tool that receives a path containing one or more [Jar](https://en.wikipedia.org/wiki/JAR_(file_format)) files, analyzes them using the provided rules and generates HTML reports with the results.
+It is a command-line tool that receives a path containing one or more [Jar](https://en.wikipedia.org/wiki/JAR_(file_format)) or [War](https://en.wikipedia.org/wiki/WAR_(file_format)) files, analyzes them using the provided rules and generates HTML reports with the results.

 [![Build Status](https://travis-ci.org/fergarrui/custom-bytecode-analyzer.svg?branch=master)](https://travis-ci.org/fergarrui/custom-bytecode-analyzer)